-Q: What is your title and how long have you worked at GL Solutions?
+Q: What is your title and when did you start working at GL Solutions?

-Q: What sort of work do you do each day to meet GL Solutions’ mission: help government agencies protect the public?
+Q: What sort of work do you do each day to meet our mission: GL Solutions helps governments run, grow and adapt?

 Q: What is something most people don’t know about you?